Alison Leverett-Morris is a professional hypnotherapist and hypno-psychotherapist and also a registered Fertile Body Method practitioner.

 Dee is an accredited CBT Therapist with the British Association for Behavioural and Cognitive Psychotherapy (BABCP).
-She has been working in the NHS for the last 12 years as well as having her own Private Practice.
+She has been working in the NHS since 1998 as well as having her own Private Practice.
 After studying Psychology at Reading University, Dee went on to do a Diploma in Counselling in Oxford, before specialising in CBT training at The Centre for Stress Management and Oxford Cognitive Therapy Centre.
+Dee more recently completed training in Mindfulness Based Cognitive Therapy (MBCT) at the Oxford Mindfulness Centre, and can now also offer one to one mindfulness sessions.
 Dee deals with a wide range of problems including stress and anxiety, panic, social phobia, obsessive intrusive thinking, trauma, depression, low self esteem and perfectionism.
-She treats individuals, couples and does family mediation.
+She treats individuals and couples .

 Dr Barulis originally trained as a Nurse in London and then studied Psychology and Counselling as an undergraduate.
 She completed her Doctoral Degree in Clinical Psychology at the Queens University Belfast and then practised in Newcastle-upon-Tyne.
 She has worked with people who have a wide range of psychological issues as well as those who have had serious mental health problems.
 She is particularly interested in workplace well-being.
 She has provided training on how to manage stress to organisations and worked with Occupational Health staff regarding the implementation of 'Healthy Work' policies.